 - Browsers: Google Chrome, Mozilla Firefox.

-Accessible via web browsers, they run on remote servers and don’t need to be downloaded on a user’s computer.
+Accessible through web browsers, web applications run on remote servers, eliminating the need for installation on a user’s device.

 - E-commerce Platforms: Amazon, eBay.